 TGbe editor: Please update the contents of the following paragraph in this subclause as shown below:

-This primitive is generated by the MLME to send a response to a peer MAC entity that sent a request to enable EPCS priority access.
+This primitive is generated by the MLME to send a response. (#16573) This may in response to a (#16573) MLME-EPCSPRIACCESSENABLE.indication primitive or an unsolicited response to modify the parameters of an existing EPCS priority access service.

 Semantics of the service primitive